AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_4/Unit10.md

 2. **Recursive Case** (The Work)
 This is where the method:

-A small part of the problem Calls itself with a smaller input.
+A small part of the problem 'calls' itself with a smaller input.

 ***Example:*** **Factorial**